dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ### Development

-The development environment can enable features that should not be exposed in production.
+The development environment can enable features that shouldn't be exposed in production.
 For example, the ASP.NET Core templates enable the [developer exception page](xref:fundamentals/error-handling#the-developer-exception-page) in the development environment.

 The environment for local machine development can be set in the *Properties\launchSettings.json* file of the project.
 Environment values set in *launchSettings.json* override values set in the system environment.